zakodium/workflows/README.md

   * This option only affects scoped packages.
     Whether the package will be published to the public npm registry.
 If `false`, the package will be published only to the GitHub Package Registry (GPR).
-    When publishing to GPR, the `github-token` must also have the `write:packages` scope.
+    When publishing to GPR, the `github-token` must have the `packages: write` permission.
   * Default: `false`
 * **release-type**:
   * Option passed to the [release-please action](https://github.com/googleapis/release-please-action?tab=readme-ov-file#release-types-supported).